 At this point, all I can do is wish you luck.
-If have installed the A400s and their fans correctly, and reassembled the machine without issue, you will see, via iStatMenus or XRG (Leopard only), CPU A and B temperatures somewhere in the 30 C to 50 C region.
+If have installed the A400s and their fans correctly, and reassembled the machine without issue, you will see, via iStatMenus, MenuMeters or XRG (Leopard/Sorbet Leopard only), CPU A and B temperatures somewhere in the 30 C to 50 C region.
 Lower is better.
 Neither CPU should idle at more than 50 C. If either CPU is at or above this value, you may wish to revisit your work and try again!

 I am pleased to report that in my case it worked first time - wow, it really worked: all four CPUs idled in the high 30s!
-I had not even dared to hope for such an excellent result!
+I could not have even dared to hope for such an excellent result!

-... and those noisy CPU intake and exhaust fans?
+... and those noisy CPU intake and exhaust fans that triggered this whole effort?
 Silenced!
-With the CPUs running nicely cool, Mac OS X does not feel the need to ramp up the fans to provide additional cooling and so they stay that their default RPMs... nicely quiet.
+With the CPUs running nicely cool, Mac OS X does not feel the need to ramp up the fans to provide additional cooling and so they stay at their default RPMs... nicely quiet.
 Notice that both CPUs intake fans idle at 970 RPM, a quiet nod to the 970MP chips that power the whole thing!
+In some circles this might be called an "Easter Egg" - engineers always find a way! ©